Broken Plates and Baptisms

 Me: (be cool, you got this.) “…. what plates?” …. (nailed it.)

-Mother: “Son, I’m going to ask you one… more… time if you know what might have happened to one of my plates… Did something happen to one of my plates?”
+Mother: “Son, I’m going to ask you one… more… time… Do you know what might have happened to one of my plates… Did something happen to one of my plates?”

 Me: (Weren’t they ‘the’ plates a second ago?
 Why are they ‘my’ plates all of a sudden?
-That can’t be good right?
-Crap, answer quickly, you look suspect!)
+That can’t be good, right?
+Crap, answer quickly, you’re looking suspect!)
 “Mom… What plate?”

 Despite my rationalizing, I’d purposely chosen to “bear false witness” and, in turn “dishonored my mother and father.”
 I didn’t make a simple mistake, I made a conscious choice that violated not 1, but 2 of the 10 Commandments.
 20% up in flames.
-That was why my mother’s gaze enshrouded me in disappointment, and I knew it.
+In my mind, that was why my mother’s gaze enshrouded me in disappointment.
+I knew it.
 I felt it: guilt, shame, sin, the purposeful disruption of shalom.
 I was a conscious part of it now.
 The base sensation that led the Ideal Original Couple to hide their newfound nakedness from their Creator, that caused a murderous brother’s deflective inquisition, and that which made a grandfather curse a grandson for a son’s mockery.
 I’d joined a long tradition of seemingly good people “doing evil in the eyes of the Lord.”

-As it turns out, people are hesitant to baptize an 8 year old for reasons I assume are fairly obvious, so it actually took quite a bit of effort to convince my parents and my pastor that I knew what kind of decision I was making before they would allow me to make it.
+As it turns out, people are hesitant to baptize a 7-8 year old for reasons I assume are fairly obvious, so it actually took quite a bit of effort to convince my parents and my pastor that I knew what kind of decision I was making before they would allow me to make it.
 When I look back at it now, I’m not sure how I convinced them.
 Reaching the “age of accountability” doesn’t necessarily mean you fully understand what it is to accept Christ as your “personal savior.”
 If it did, the minimum age would definitely be in at least the mid-30s.
-It’s complicated; however, burning to death is a simple concept to grasp.
+This whole spiritual walk is vastly complicated; however, burning to death is an unfortunately simple concept to grasp (even if scripture isn’t at all clear about it.)
 So, by 8, with fairly aggressive asthma that had already led to a couple close calls, I began to deeply worry about dying before the next baptismal sabbath; dying before I convinced the adults I understood what I was mentally assenting too.
 By 8, I was already praying that God would not let me die too soon – not before I figured out how to please Him.

 I desperately wanted baptism and got it, but my journey to the pool was ultimately born out of fear of hell…A broken plate and a broken word…